Contents insurance

 Examples of contents insurance

-For homeowners, contents insurance is pre-packaged with your comprehensive policy.
-Depending on your insurance provider, there are limits, exclusions, and even coverage for things you don't own.
-Still, because it's an overall umbrella package, the idea to cover everything is considered a best practice.
+For homeowners or condo owners, contents insurance is pre-packaged with your comprehensive policy.
+Depending on your insurance provider, there can be limits and exclusions.
+Still, because it's an overall package, the idea to cover everything is considered a best practice.

-Contents insurance is one component of a tenant's insurance policy.
-Tenant insurance also includes third party liability insurance protecting you, the tenant, in case someone injures themselves inside your space.
-It also covers additional living expenses if you need to move out of your space.
+Contents coverage is one component of a tenant's insurance policy.
+Tenant insurance also includes third-party liability insurance protecting you, the tenant, in case someone injures themselves inside your space.
+It also covers additional living expenses if you need to move out of your space due to an insured claim.
 For example, let's say you're the victim of a major flood or fire, tenant insurance will pay for your accommodations elsewhere while repairs take place in your home.

 Tenants are encouraged to buy their own insurance; in fact, some landlords insist on coverage.